 Note: You can also add a calculation column by clicking the More details button, which appears when you hover over a column header.

 - From the Equation builder, you can begin to design your equation.
 Equations contain fields and functions and/or operations.
-For a quick example, to determine if an activity is on time for delivery, start by choosing the function for evaluating conditions: If.
+For a quick example, to determine if a feature has passed its due date, start by choosing the function for evaluating conditions: If.

 field("Customer retention")+field("Sales increase")